cromlehg/YayProto/README.md

 ![YayProto](logo.png "YayProto")

+# Vestarin smart contract

 * _Standart_        : ERC20
 * _Name_            : YayProto
 * _Ticket_          : YPT
 * _Decimals_        : 18
-* _Emission_        : Single
+* _Emission_        : Mintable
-* _Token events_    : 2
+* _Crowdsales_      : 2
 * _Fiat dependency_ : No
 * _Tokens locked_   : Yes

-## Social links
-### Facebook -
-### Twitter -
-### Reddit -
-### Telegram -
-### Medium -
-### Instagram -

 ## Smart-contracts description

-Contract mint bounty, advisors and founders tokens after each stage finished.
+Contract mint bounty and founders tokens after main sale stage finished.
 Crowdsale contracts have special function to retrieve transferred in errors tokens.
+Also crowdsale contracts have special function to direct mint tokens in wei value (featue implemneted to support external pay gateway).

 ### Contracts contains
-1. _YayProto_
-2. _PreTGE_
-2. _TGE_
+1. _YayProtoToken_ - Token contract
+2. _Presale_ - Presale contract
+3. _Mainsale_ - ICO contract
+4. _Configurator_ - contract with main configuration for production

 ### How to manage contract
 To start working with contract you should follow next steps:
-1. Compile it in Remix with enamble optimization flag and compiler 0.4.19
+1. Compile it in Remix with enamble optimization flag and compiler 0.4.18
 2. Deploy bytecode with MyEtherWallet.
+Gas 5100000 (actually 5073514).
+3. Call 'deploy' function on addres from (3).
+Gas 4000000 (actually 3979551).

-After crowdsale contract manager must call finishMinting.
+Contract manager must call finishMinting after each crowdsale milestone!
+To support external mint service manager should specify address by calling _setDirectMintAgent_.
+After that specified address can direct mint VST tokens by calling _directMint_.

-### How to purchase tokens
+### How to invest
-To purchase tokens user should sedn request to contract manager (to add to whitelist), and then send ETH (more than minimum 0.1 EHT) to corresponding crowdsale contract.
+To purchase tokens investor should send ETH (more than minimum 0.1 ETH) to corresponding crowdsale contract.
-Recommended GAS: xxx xxx , GAS PRICE - 30 Gwei.
+Recommended GAS: 250000, GAS PRICE - 21 Gwei.

 ### Wallets with ERC20 support
 1. MyEtherWallet - https://www.myetherwallet.com/